-In the AIM-TD trial, although there were more patients in the 24mg/ day and 36mg/day deutetrabenazine arms classified as having treatment success compared to the placebo arm, the differences were not statistically significant and patients in the 12mg/day group had a slightly lower response rate than placebo.39 Similarly, the percentage of patients achieving PGIC treatment success favored the deutetrabenazine arm in the ARM-TD trial, but the difference was not statistically significant (see Table 4.10).40
+In the AIM-TD trial, although there were more patients in the 24mg/ day and 36mg/day deutetrabenazine arms classified as having treatment success compared to the placebo arm, the differences were not statistically significant and patients in the 12mg/day group had a slightly lower response rate than placebo.4 Similarly, the percentage of patients achieving PGIC treatment success favored the deutetrabenazine arm in the ARM-TD trial, but the difference was not statistically significant (see Table 4.10).5

-However, in a pooled analysis of data from both the AIM-TD (24mg and 36mg per day groups) and ARM-TD trials, the deutetrabenazine group had a statistically significantly greater proportion of patients with PGIC treatment success compared to the placebo group (43% vs. 30%; p=0.026).53 Additionally, a subgroup analysis based on the underlying psychiatric condition was performed on the pooled population.
-The direction of results in both the mood disorder subgroup (41% vs. 32%) were consistent with the overall pooled population.
-However, results were statistically significant only in the mood disorder subgroup (p=0.026).53
+However, in a pooled analysis of data from both the AIM-TD (24mg and 36mg per day groups) and ARM-TD trials, the deutetrabenazine group had a statistically significantly greater proportion of patients with PGIC treatment success compared to the placebo group (43% vs. 30%; p=0.026).77 Additionally, a subgroup analysis based on the underlying psychiatric condition was performed on the pooled population.
+The direction of results in both the mood disorder subgroup (deutetrabenazine vs. placebo: 47% vs. 26%) and psychotic disorder subgroup (41% vs. 32%) were consistent with the overall pooled population.
+However, results were statistically significant only in the mood disorder subgroup (p=0.026).77